bwoodsend/polycotylus/docs/source/alpine.rst

 Package Signing
 ...............

-Alpine makes signing a mandatory step in building and distributing packages.
-If you intend to distribute binary packages (as opposed to submitting ``.polycotylus/alpine/APKBUILD`` to Alpine's official package repositories), you need to make the public key from the key pair used to do the signing available to downloaders of your package.
+Distributing Alpine packages requires signing.
+The signing itself is automatic but end users will require the public key from the key pair used to do the signing.

 `polycotylus` generates a set of signing keys on the fly the first time you run ``polycotylus alpine``.
 These keys are stored in the (currently